-(Millions of dollars) 2 2019 2018 2017
+(Millions of dollars) 2 2020 2019 2018

-Benefit Plans
+Benefit Plans ,

-Income tax benefit (provision) for net (losses) gains recorded in other comprehensive income \$ 91 \$ (19) \$ (60)
+Income tax benefit (provision) for net (losses) gains recorded in other comprehensive income \$ 30 \$ 91 \$ (19)

-The tax impacts for cash flow hedges recognized in other comprehensive income before reclassifications in 2019 and 2017 were immaterial to the Company's consolidated financial results.
-Reclassifications out of Accumulated other comprehensive income (loss) and the related tax impacts relating to benefit plans and cash flow hedges in 2019, 2018 and 2017 were also immaterial to the Company's consolidated financial results
+The tax impacts for cash flow hedges recognized in other comprehensive income before reclassifications in 2020 were \$5\$ million.
+The tax impacts recognized in 2019 for cash flow hedges were immaterial to the Company's consolidated financial results.
+Reclassifications out of Accumulated other comprehensive income (loss) and the related tax impacts relating to benefit plans and cash flow hedges in 2020, 2019 and 2018 were also immaterial to the Company's consolidated financial results.